 The situation with billing systems is quite similar.
 Typical questions are: 'How many customers can I have?', 'How many concurrent calls can the system handle?' or 'How many messages or call minutes per month can I transport on my network?'.
-The actual numbers depend not only on PortaBilling® functionality and your hardware's performance, but also on your billing configuration, traffic patterns and types of services provided.
-Let's take a more detailed look at the situation.
+The actual numbers depend not only on PortaBilling® functionality, your hardware's specification, but also on your billing configuration, traffic patterns and types of services provided.